 - Registration for GRAD 701 occurs through my.sc.edu during USC's open registration (see registration information below).

-- Students are required to participate in a minimum of four professional development activities, at least one of which must be a face-to-face or synchronous online workshop.
+- Students are required to complete a minimum of four professional development activities.

 - GRAD 701-specific sessions [pdf]

 - CTE events or workshops throughout the semester